Comparative Studies Student Association hosts Social Justice Conference

 “I’m really interested in learning about xenophobia and racism in the context of ‘where does it come from? and how do we stop it?’”
 Boisvert said.
 “And I’m contemplating exactly why do people develop xenophobic beliefs?
 Is it cultural, is it environment, so I really want to kind of narrow down where people are getting these beliefs from, in order to then decide the best plan of action, the best course of action to kind of prevent xenophobia from getting into our future generations.”

+During her research Moody spent her time studying the success and troubles people have had in providing different options for those who are on the road to recovery.

-“My research is an ethnographic study of the harm reduction resources in Palm Beach County to understand sort of the trials and triumphs of providing multiple pathways of recovery to people who use drugs in our community,” Moody said.
-“I was researching at our local syringe exchange, which is called FLASH through Rebel Recovery and the Harm Reduction Center which is a private behavioral healthcare LLC that was also doing the therapeutic side.”
+“I was researching at our local syringe exchange, which is called FLASH through Rebel Recovery and the Harm Reduction Center which is a private behavioral healthcare LLC that was also doing the therapeutic side,” said Moody.

+Moody further explains that her research would compare different aspects of recovery.

 “It was sort of a comparative study between the nonprofit and the private side, providing care to people who use drugs and sort of looking at the cultural aspects and the institutional aspects that go into people seeking care for substance abuse, whether that’s safe use supplies, or substance use disorder treatment, and some of the barriers associated with those things,” Moody said.